Welcome to the Roton Quantum Model - a rotational resonance framework

 Size of an atom - cosmic oscillations read↗

 Why does an atom have the size it has today?
-And why do atoms take stable orbitals at the distance the have today?
+And why do atoms take stable orbitals at the distance they have today?
 This is caused by a background fluctuation which have some maximum resonances in the spatial size of atoms.
 This LEDO-Field fluctuation on atom level can actually be confirmed indirectly via a measurable uniform radiation, originating from objects from an earlier time in the universe.
 Evidence comes from the existence of a cosmic microwave background (CMB) read↗ matching to the radiation emitted by objects the size magnitude of an atom.

 Black holes and spacetime curvature read↗